dolthub/docs/content/reference/sql/dolt-system-tables.md

 ```

 The remaining columns are dependent on the schema of the user table at the currently checked out branch.
-For every column X in your table at the currently checked out branch, there are columns in the result set named
+For every column `X` in your table at the currently checked out branch, there are columns in the result set named
-`from_$X` and `to_$X` with the same type as `X` in the current schema.
+`from_X` and `to_X` with the same type as `X` in the current schema.
 The `from_commit` and `to_commit` parameters must both be specified in the query, or an error is returned.

 ### Example Schema